jsonpickle/jsonpickle/README.rst

 ===========
 Unfortunately, while versions of jsonpickle before 3.0.1 should still be signed, GPG signing support was removed from PyPi (https://blog.pypi.org/posts/2023-05-23-removing-pgp/) back in May 2023.

 License
 =======
 Licensed under the BSD License.
 See COPYING for details.
-See jsonpickleJS/LICENSE for details about the jsonpickleJS license.